CODE-NUBAID/Python-Expense-Tracker/README.md

-# Expense Tracker (Python + SQLite)
+# 💸 Expense Tracker (Python + SQLite)

-A simple yet powerful command-line expense tracker built with Python and SQLite.
+A simple yet powerful **command-line Expense Tracker** built using **Python**, **SQLite**, and enhanced with **Rich CLI styling** and **Matplotlib charts**.
-This project helps you record, view, and summarize your daily expenses, making it easier to manage your personal finances.
+It helps users track daily expenses, analyze spending patterns, and visualize data easily.

+---

-## 🚀 Features
+## ✨ Features

-1. Add new expenses with category and amount
+- 📥 Add expenses with category & amount

-2. View all recorded expenses in a clean format
+- 📋 View all recorded expenses in a clean table

-3. Summarize spending by category

-4. Auto‑timestamps each expense

-5. Error handling for invalid inputs

-6. Lightweight and portable (uses SQLite database)
+- 📊 Category-wise expense summary
+- 📅 Monthly expense summary
+- 📈 Pie chart visualization of expenses
+- 📂 Export all expenses to CSV
+- 🎨 Beautiful terminal UI using `rich`
+- 🗄️ Persistent storage using SQLite

+---

 ## 🛠️ Tech Stack

-1. Python 3
+- **Language:** Python 3
-2. SQLite3 (built-in database, no external setup required)
+- **Database:** SQLite
+- **Libraries:**
+  - `matplotlib` – for charts
+  - `rich` – for colorful CLI tables
+  - `csv` – for exporting data

+---

+## MENU
+1. Add Expense
+2. View Expenses
+3. Category Summary
+4. Monthly Summary
+5. Show Chart
+6. Export to CSV
+7. Exit

+## 📊 Charts & Visualization
+Selecting “Show Chart” opens a pie chart window
+Charts are generated using matplotlib
+Make sure you add expenses before viewing charts
+📌 Note: Charts open in a separate window, not inside the terminal.

+## 📁 Export Data
+All expenses can be exported to a CSV file
+File name: expenses.csv
+Useful for Excel, Google Sheets, or reports

-## 📈 Future Enhancements
+## 🚀 Future Enhancements
-1. Income tracking & savings calculation

-2. Monthly/Yearly reports
+🔐 User authentication

-3. Budget alerts when overspending
+💰 Budget limits & alerts

-4. Export to CSV/Excel

-5. Data visualization with charts
+🖥️ GUI version using Tkinter / CustomTkinter

-6. Web app version using Flask/Django
+🌐 Web app using Flask or Streamlit
+📉 Advanced charts & filters
+🧠 Learning Outcomes